 When the actual threesome starts to go down, we’re not certain if this is something Megan and Amy do often, because they seem pretty confident in their movements, until the next morning at least.
 So if it’s not something Megan and Amy do all the time, where did the idea come from?

 Well, probably from having Stephanie in the house.
-Whether Megan was getting turned on from how beautiful Stephanie was, or whether she was scared of how Don paid Stephanie so much more attention than he did her and wanted to erase this niece figure from Don’s mind, it seems pretty clear that her earlier presence in the house is what made Megan initiate the three way.
+Whether Megan was reacting to how beautiful she thought Stephanie was, or whether she was scared of how much attention Don paid to her and was eager to erase this niece figure from Don’s mind, it seems pretty clear that Stephanie’s earlier presence in the house is what made Megan initiate the three way.

 Now that Megan seems interested in keeping Don around, her decision to try to spice up the sex life makes sense.
-Megan likes parties and Megan likes surprises.
-The last party we saw her throw was Don’s surprise birthday party back in New York, where she hired a band and performed “Zou Bisou Bisou.”
+Megan likes to throw parties and Megan likes surprises.
+The last party we saw her throw was Don’s surprise birthday bash back in New York, where she hired a band and performed “Zou Bisou Bisou.”

 Don was very uncomfortable at that party and with Megan’s routine, but also visibly intrigued.
 Later they had a big fight that almost ended it all, until Megan got down on her hands and knees and started cleaning the floor in her underwear, upon which Don was overcome with passion and took her on the spot.